sovr610/PADscript/README.md

 to execute a PADScript File.

 The file type is filename.pad or filename.lua since PADScript is built upon lua.

+### plugins
+To add additiona commands in the PADScript, you will need to make a C# .net Core library class project.
+Once the project is made, add what ever functions you want in it and the name of each function will be the same as the command in PADScript.
+Within your AppData directory look for PADScript folder, then under directory /plugins/Library/lib here just place the .dll file and it will be added automatically.

+The PADScriptTestLibraryPlugin folder is an example dll file that adds two integers.

 ## Featues
 1. The ability to add additional functions in the scripting language with C# .NET core 3.0 dll libraries.